samloumour/GIT_MASTER/README.md

 ````

 ## Git rm
-Git rm can be used to remove files from the index and the working directory.
+Git rm can be used to remove files from the index and the working directory, this file should be at list pushed the first time.
 We use:

 ````
 git rm <file-name>